-Every project you do or every action you take ultimately ends up with two results- outputs and outcomes.
-These two germs are often interchanged by most people.
+Every project you do, or every action you take ultimately ends up with two results- outputs and outcomes.
+Most people interchange these two germs.

 Suppose you are going to arrange a charity.
-You think about giving away warm clothes to the street children during the winters.
+You think about giving away warm clothes to street children during the winter.

-You organize the event and give away 200 blankets and 150 sweaters to poor children.
+You organized the event and gave away 200 blankets and 150 sweaters to poor children.
 These numbers are the exact outputs of the event.

-However, the outcome is that these children are smiling now, are warm, and feeling better.
+However, the outcome is that these children are smiling now, are warm, and feel better.

 Key Takeaways

-- Output can be measured quantitatively, while the outcome is often measured qualitatively.
+2. Output can be measured quantitatively, while the outcome is measured qualitatively.

 Outcome vs Output